1 Isla San Cristobal, Galapagos

 4 Isla Isabela

-This morning, you’ll hop on a small Zodiac boat and cruise to Las Tintoreras (Shark Alley), looking out for blue-footed boobies and the famous Galapagos penguin.
-Take a short walk on this isolated islet and popular iguana nesting site, then snorkel in a calm inlet with colourful fish and winding underground lava tubes.
-This area is also frequented by green sea turtles that like to rest on the calm, sandy bottom.
-Return to Isla Isabela and visit the Arnaldo Tupiza Tortoise Breeding Center, where you'll observe giant tortoises in all stages of development.
-After learning about the thousand turtles that are preparing for life here, you’ll head to a brackish lagoon to observe flamingos.
-Later today, take a kayak around the island and spend your evening resting in the sand and soaking in your first Isabela sunset – arguably the most beautiful of all the islands!
+This morning, you’ll hop on a small motorboat and cruise to Las Tintoreras (Shark Alley), looking out for blue-footed boobies and the famous Galapagos penguin.
+Take a short walk through a marine iguana nesting site (watch your step as they camouflage into the surrounding rock!), then stop at ‘Shark Alley’ – a narrow channel where white-tipped reef sharks rest in the clear, shallow waters.
+Head back to the boat, then put on your snorkelling gear and jump in to look for sea turtles, playful sea lions, colourful fish, eagle rays and sea stars.
+Return to Isla Isabela for lunch and then visit the Arnaldo Tupiza Tortoise Breeding Center, where you'll observe giant tortoises in all stages of development, then visit a brackish lagoon to observe flamingos.
+Later today, kayak around the Bay of Puerto Villamil, maybe spotting pelicans, frigatebirds and the brightly coloured Sally Lightfoot crabs along the way.
+Spend your evening resting in the sand and soaking in an Isla Isabela sunset – arguably the most beautiful of all the islands!

 5 Isla Isabela

-Start your last day on Isla Isabela by heading towards the Sierra Negra Volcano – one of the Galapagos’ most active volcanoes and the world's second-largest crater!
-Weather permitting, you’ll take a challenging hike of around 17 km up the rocky mountain.
-After, make your way back to town for some free time to curl up with a book, soak your tired muscles or venture down to the water for a relaxing swim before dinner.
+After breakfast, travel by private minibus to the trailhead of Sierra Negra Volcano – one of the Galapagos’ most active volcanoes and home to the world's second largest crater!
+Weather permitting, you’ll take a challenging 17 km round trip hike up the rocky mountain.
+Starting amid lush highland vegetation, watch the landscape surrounding you transform into stark volcanic terrain as you walk.
+After your hike, make your way back to town for some free time to relax – maybe curl up with a book, soak your tired muscles or venture down to the water for a relaxing swim before dinner.

 6 Isla Isabela / Isla Santa Cruz

 Jump aboard a private speedboat this morning and head to Isla Santa Cruz.
 When you arrive, leave your bags at the hotel and head to the Santa Cruz Highlands.
-Your first stop is a local farm, where giant tortoises roam the grounds freely.
-Here, you’ll meet with an expert chef for a cooking class to make the famed encebollado – a local tuna soup that’s widely considered one of the best in the world!
-This hearty dish uses slow-cooked albacore tuna and a savoury broth made of onions, cilantro and spices.
+Your first stop is a family-run organic sugar cane farm for a tour of their trapiche (a sugar cane mill used in artisanal sugar production).
+Here, you'll learn how sugar cane, coffee and cacao are harvested and processed.
+Next, you’ll watch a cooking demonstration featuring the famed encebollado – a local tuna soup that’s widely considered one of the best in the world!
+Watch as slow-cooked albacore tuna is prepared in a savoury broth of onions, cilantro and spices.
 The dish is traditionally served with yuca (a starchy root vegetable) and garnished with lime and green onions.
-Enjoy the soups of your labour for lunch, then wander the grounds with the slow-paced residents.
-After lunch, you’ll visit an organic sugar cane farm run by a local family for a tour of their trapiche (a sugar cane mill used in artisanal sugar production).
-See how the family harvests and processes sugar cane and cacao and how they work with the local community.
+Settle in for a bowl of the soup for lunch, then take a leisurely walk around the grounds, where giant tortoises roam freely.

 7 Isla Santa Cruz